Tiny Habits

-Tiny Habits is an American folk-pop group formed in Boston in 2022.
+Tiny Habits is an American folk-pop music group formed in Boston in 2022.
 The trio consists of Berklee College of Music alumni Cinya Khan, Maya Rae, and Judah Mayowa.
 Their first EP, Tiny Things, was released in April 2023.
-Their debut album All For Something was released on May 24, 2024.
+Their debut studio album All For Something was released in May 2024.
+Their second album Keepers came out in August 2026.

 History

 Khan, Rae, and Mayowa met as students at the Berklee College of Music in Boston in the spring of 2021, during the COVID-19 pandemic.
-They happened to live in the same dorm and would sing covers of old songs in each other's dorm rooms, later posting to social media.
-After a multiple of their videos went viral on TikTok and Instagram, the three decided to officially form a group in January 2022.
+They happened to live in the same dorm and would sing covers of old songs in each other's rooms, later posting videos to social media.
+After multiple videos went viral on TikTok and Instagram, the three decided to officially form a group in January 2022.

 Tiny Habits has attracted praise for their harmonies, including notable mentions by Elton John and David Crosby, and have been hailed as "The Prodigies of Harmonies" in a New Yorker magazine article on the band.
 The group has toured alongside multiple folk and indie artists.
 They opened for Ingrid Michaelson's 2022 Christmas tour, and for Gracie Abrams during the sold-out North American leg of her spring 2023 tour.
-In November 2022, the group sang back-up vocals for Lizzy McAlpine on her Tiny Desk concert performance, a video which has over 3 million views as of March 2025.
+In November 2022, the group sang back-up vocals for Lizzy McAlpine on her Tiny Desk concert performance, a video which has almost 4 million views as of April 2025.

 Their song "Embers" was featured in the soundtrack for the 2023 Netflix film Your Place or Mine.

-In April 2023, the trio released their first EP, Tiny Things.
+On April 12, 2023, the trio released their first EP, Tiny Things.

-Tiny Habits headlined their first tour in June 2023, and opened for Lizzy McAlpine during the European leg of her fall 2023 tour.
+Tiny Habits headlined their first tour in June 2023, and opened for Noah Kahan during the European and United Kingdom legs of his 2023 "Stick Season Tour."
 The group headlined a second tour, "Little Bit Farther," in North America and Europe to during the spring of 2024.
 The tour's opening acts were Beane in North America and Shallow Alcove in Europe and the United Kingdom.
+In January 2024, the band rejoined Gracie Abrams to open for the Australian leg of her "Good Riddance Tour."
+In the fall of 2024, Tiny Habits opened for Vance Joy on the North American leg of his "Dream Your Life Away" anniversary tour, followed by a tour opening for Lake Street Dive.
+The band's sold-out Australian headline tour followed at the end of 2024.

 Their debut album, All For Something, was released May 24, 2024.

-In summer 2025, Tiny Habits opened for James Taylor on a 23-date tour that included Phoenix, San Diego, Santa Barbara, Milwaukee, Cincinnati, Toronto, and Gilford, New Hampshire.
+In summer 2025, Tiny Habits opened for James Taylor on a 43-date tour that included Phoenix, San Diego, Santa Barbara, Milwaukee, Cincinnati, Toronto, and Gilford, New Hampshire.
 In fall 2025, they opened for Sarah McLachlan on the Canadian leg of her Fumbling Towards Ecstasy 30th Anniversary Tour.

+The band played at Noah Kahan's "Out of the Blue" festival in January, 2026.